funkymunkycool/Cube-Toolz/README.md

 - Integrate around a sphere
 - Integrate around the whole cube file
 - Take the planar average
+- Add/subtract/multiply cube files

+Planar averages are outputted as a column of distance and electrons.
+It is normalized to give the total number of electrons.

+Integrating around an atom or reference point requires xyz coordinates as an input.
+They must be given as Angstroms.
+This holds true for the chosen reference point too.

 Requires numpy and scipy.
 If you have pip, you can just run
 ```